Welfare Supplementary Payments for loss of disability premiums

 - start claiming benefit as a couple and your partner gets a disability premium.
 You’ll get a disability premium at the single rate on your benefit.

-If you claim the benefit again or claim another benefit which has an equivalent premium, for example you start claiming JSA instead of ESA and you do this within 12 weeks, you’ll get the Welfare Supplementary Payment again.
+If you claim the benefit again or claim another benefit which has an equivalent premium, for example you start claiming JSA instead of ESA and you do this within 12 weeks, you’ll get the WSP again.
 It’ll be paid at the same rate as you were getting it before.

 If your circumstances change

 - you’re away from Northern Ireland for more than 4 weeks - you’ll stop getting payments after you’ve been away for 4 weeks.

 - you’re away from Northern Ireland for more than 13 weeks for medical treatment - you’ll stop getting payments after you’ve been away for 13 weeks.